tyhowell/2PL/README.md

 ## To Do
 - [ ] IN THE MIDDLE OF IMPLEMENTING MULTIPLE LOCKS
 - [ ] Implement finer grained lock granularity
-- [ ] Lock managers should check if lock already held by transaction
+- [ ] Support flexible/new tables
+- [ ] Support multi-table queries (or add to a limitations page in presentation)
 - [ ] Detect deadlocks (especially if upgrading ones own lock from read to write)

 ## To Test